NOIR by Chris Green

 ‘No,’ says Ronnie.
 ‘She didn’t come home last night.
 I was wondering if she might be with you.’

-He manages to find Trudi’s number and gives her a call.
-It goes on to voice mail.
+His call to Trudi goes to voicemail.
 He leaves a message, trying to sound casual.

 A minute or two later, Trudi returns the call.